 If you want to know more about the Gen Con auction, or any live game auction for that matter, you can read details in our FAQ section

 We run the best games auction in the world.

 Bruce Carson works as a programmer.
 In his spare time, he contributed his programming skills to create the software that makes live game auctions more efficient.
 He used this software, and contributed his time as well, in past years to both the Origins and Gen Con live game auctions.

 In 2007, he formed The Partnership with Jonathan Huston, to take over actual management of the Gen Con auction.
-In 2015 Jonathan retired from the auction and a new partnership was formed by adding long-time volunteer Catherine Fontaine and Ed Bryan to the leadership team.
+In 2015 Jonathan retired from the auction and a new partnership was formed by adding long-time volunteer Katie Fountaine and Ed Bryan to the leadership team.

-Catherine Fountaine is the manager of both the Origins and Gen Con auctions.
+Katie Fountaine is the manager of the Gen Con auction.
 She organizes the hotels, the volunteers, the schedule, and in all ways is the master of the auctions.